833-738-4376

 Stereotactic radiation – When surgery isn’t an option due to tumor location, stereotactic radiation (SRS/SRT) can be beneficial.
 It can also be an alternative to amputation for dogs in which the osteosarcoma hasn’t destroyed a great deal of bone.
 This advanced, highly accurate type of radiation therapy focuses high doses of radiation to damage and kill osteosarcoma cells.
 Follow-up chemotherapy is still necessary.

 Stereotactic radiation has a number of advantages over other treatment types.
 The main advantage of SRS/SRT is that it delivers high doses of radiation with sub-millimeter precision.
-A few advantage of SRS/SRT over other types of cancer treatment include:
+A few advantages of SRS/SRT over other types of cancer treatment include:

 • Precision – Maximum damage to the tumor and there is minimal damage to healthy nearby tissues.
-Therefore SRS/SRT affords us the ability to treat tumors that were previously considered untreatable with radiation due to this level of precision.
+Therefore, SRS/SRT affords us the ability to treat tumors that were previously considered untreatable with radiation due to this level of precision.

 • Fewer treatments – Fewer treatment sessions compared to conventionally fractionated radiation therapy (CFRT).
 With stereotactic radiation, patients require only 1-3 sessions total, which means fewer anesthetic events, less risk, and less disruption to your schedule.